-Though salary and security are still at the top of the list when it comes to factors that candidates care about, the number of people who prioritise these factors has dropped significantly since 2014; by around 10%.
-This might be because a pleasant work atmosphere and greater flexibility are starting to be more appealing to talent, than the promise of a large salary.
+Though salary is still at the top of the list when it comes to factors that candidates care about, the number of people who prioritise flexible working schedules rose significantly since 2017; by around 9%.
+This arguably correlates directly with the influence the pandemic has had on the priorities of the current global workforce, as the importance of flexibility and the greater work/life balance that comes with it, have become more apparent - and therefore more appealing to talent, than the promise of a large salary.
 Interestingly, the most appealing characteristics an employer can change, depend on where you look in the world.